 In 2016 Anne married Kevin Souza who grew up in Campbell and graduated from Prospect High School.
 They met in a bowling league at Cambrian Bowl.
 Kevin works as an auto technician for Sunnyvale Ford.
 They live in Campbell Village, the newest annexed part of Campbell.
 She got involved with the Campbell Village Neighborhood Association and was elected to the board as communication/social media specialist.

 In 2015, she was appointed to the Civic Improvement Commission.
 She worked with the Campbell Youth Commission to host 3 annual youth job fairs along with resume writing and interviewing workshops held beforehand.
 In its second year, the Campbell Youth Job Fair had 22 business and 152 students from 20 high schools attend.
 She started the Campbell Cares Campaign to bring Mental Health awareness and suicide prevention workshops to the Campbell Community.
 While on the commission, Anne has helped with the creation of Campbell’s Art policy, awarded grants for the beautification pilot program, prepped and sponsored boxes for the “Art outside the box,” and recommended grants for agencies that help with social services in Campbell.
 She has a special interest in the Campbell Library and loves getting the updates during the CIC meetings.
 One of her top priorities is for the Campbell Library to have an updated facility in order to help meet the needs of the 1000 visitors it serves each day.

-Here are some other organizations where Anne has spent her time volunteering: American Foundation for Suicide Prevention, Relay for Life, Juvenile Hall, Alateen, SCVAFG, Athletes and Entertainers for Kids, Lifeteen, Habitat for Humanity, Host Family for Youth for Understanding, West Valley Rotary Community Core and the Maclaren Center for children.
+Here are some other organizations where Anne has spent her time volunteering: American Foundation for Suicide Prevention, Campbell CERT, Relay for Life, Juvenile Hall, Alateen, SCVAFG, Athletes and Entertainers for Kids, Lifeteen, Habitat for Humanity, Host Family for Youth for Understanding, West Valley Rotary Community Core and the Maclaren Center for children.